Skripkon/RESO/README.md

 [http://194.169.163.103:8000/](http://194.169.163.103:8000/)

 > :warning: Our server (for now) is too weak for Neural Generation.
-LSTM models take up to 10 min.
+LSTM models take up to 5 minutes (instead of 30 seconds) per generation.
 GPT2 models aren't available.
 Run the server locally to test these models.

 ## Table of Contents